SirBrian1234/PiWall/README.md

 ## Learn - Source code
 In the repository you may find four python files:
-* configure.py: lets you define your network rules
+* configure.py: lets you define your network data
-* piwall.py: lets you define your firewall's monitor policy and modify behaviour
+* piwall.py: lets you define piwall's behaviour
 * piwall-learn.py: lets you start a simple bridge connection in order to understand how piwall works

 ## Edit
-Edit configure.py in order to set your personalised network
+Edit configure.py in order to set your personalised network settings.
 ```
 cd PiWall
 nano configure.py